by Mary Graham

 Transports are available at many places.
 They can take you and your equipment where you need to go.

-A special needs boat was renting in Venice to get to different ports.
+A special needs water taxi was rented in Venice to get to different ports.
 This was definitely exciting.

 A special guide was hired in Venice at Doges Palace.
 We were able to get into palace and he knew where the ‘hidden’ elevator was.